e-gineer/e-gineer.github.com/_posts/2012-08-14-strategy-for-technology-teams.md

 ---
 layout: default
-title: "Tight on Strategy, Loose on Control"
+title: "Strategy for Technology Teams"
 published: false
 ---

+## Tight on strategy, loose on control.

 High performing organizations are incredibly innovative, but also seem simple.

-The Shared Vision of the Future is a carefully selected activity system, building on the passion and expertise of the team to deliver something remarkable.

-Tight on strategy, loose on control.
+They make big decisions, but do so with confidence and without fuss.

+## FAST strategy

 How to find a strategic path?

 FAST Strategy

+The Shared Vision of the Future is a carefully selected activity system, building on the passion and expertise of the team to deliver something remarkable.

+## What does good strategy look like?

 What does good strategy look like?